 Toulouse Occitanie, France Travel Guide

-Accessible locations include Carcassonne (a historic medieval city, UNESCO site), Albi (red-brick architecture, Sainte-Cécile Cathedral, Toulouse-Lautrec Museum), Cordes-sur-Ciel (hilltop bastide), Montauban (Ingres Museum), and Moissac (Abbey church and cloister).
+Accessible locations include Carcassonne (a historic a city from the middle ages, UNESCO site), Albi (red-brick architecture, Sainte-Cécile Cathedral, Toulouse-Lautrec Museum), Cordes-sur-Ciel (hilltop bastide), Montauban (Ingres Museum), and Moissac (Abbey chapel and cloister).

-These locations lie approximately 30 minutes to 1 hour from Toulouse.
+These locations lie roughly THIRTY a matter of minutes to 1 hour from Toulouse.

 The area around Toulouse has natural attractions for outdoor appreciation.